-2 2021
+2022 2021

-Audit Fees (1) \$ 750
+Audit Fees (a) \$ 750 \$ 750

-Audit-Related Fees (2) 147
+Audit-Related Fees (b) - 147

-All Other Fees -
+All Other Fees (c) 1 -

-Tax Fees (3) 167
+Tax Fees (d) 194 167

-Total Fees \$ 1,064
+Total Fees \$ 945 \$ 1,064

-(1) Audit fees consist of fees for professional services related to the audit of our annual financial statement and services that are normally provided in connection with statutory and regulatory filings or engagements.
+(a) Audit fees consist of fees for professional services related to the audit of our annual financial statement and services that are normally provided in connection with statutory and regulatory filings or engagements.

-(2) Audit related fees consist of fees for professional services performed in connection with assistance with the registration statement and other documents filed with the SEC.
-(3) Tax fees primarily consist of fees for the review of federal and state income tax returns.
+(b) Audit related fees consist of fees for professional services performed in connection with assistance with the registration statement and other documents filed with the SEC.